-ICSAVE (default = 0) 0 Don't save CM2, CM3, or CM4 charges.
-1 Save CM2, CM3, or CM4 charges to an external file called "CM2CHG".
-ICREAD (default = 0) 0 Do standard SCRF calculation.
-1 Read CM2 charges from an external file called called "CM2CHG" and use the charges to construct reaction field (SCF Scheme III).
-GGDONE (default = False) False Optimize geometry in the gas phase before optimizing in the liquid phase True Assume inputted geometry is already optimized in the gas phase and start optimization in the liquid phase IRADII Determines the set of atomic-number-dependent radii that will be used to build up the molecular cavity during the SCRF calculation (note that a different set of atomic radii are used to define the SASA; see the text and table below for more details).
-Different sets of atomic-number- dependent radii have been optimized for SM5.42, SM5.43, and SM6, and are specified using the options below: IRAL used DII = 1: Use Bondi's values for the van der Waal's radii to build the molecular cavity, (2.0 Å is in cases where the atomic radii has not been defined by Bondi).
+ICSAVE (default = 0)

+0.....
+Don't save CM2, CM3, or CM4 charges.

+1 .....
+Save CM2, CM3, or CM4 charges to an external file called "CM2CHG".

+ICREAD (default = 0)

+0.....
+Do standard SCRF calculation.

+1 .....
+Read CM2 charges from an external file called called "CM2CHG" and use the charges to construct reaction field (SCF Scheme III).

+GGDONE (default = False)

+False ....
+Optimize geometry in the gas phase before optimizing in the liquid phase in the liquid phase cavity during the SCRF calculation (note that a different set of atomic radii are used to define the SASA; see the text and table below for more details).
+Different sets of atomic-number-

+True ....
+Assume inputted geometry is already optimized in the gas phase and start optimization options below:

+IRADII Determines the set of atomic-number-dependent radii that will be used to build up the molecular

+$dependent\ radii\ have\ been\ optimized\ for\ SM5.42, SM5.43, and\ SM6, and\ are\ specified\ using\ the$

+IRADII = 1: Use Bondi's values for the van der Waal's radii to build the molecular cavity, (2.0 Å is used in cases where the atomic radii has not been defined by Bondi).
 For evaluating the SASA, this is always the default set of radii.
 For other values of IRADII, these radii are used in cases where the radius of a given atom is not defined for a particular model (see the table below).